November 18, 2024

 So as a starting point, let’s review the 6 most important inheritance terms to know:

-Investing, tax management, and estate planning each include numerous terms beyond the few that I’ve listed here.
-If you’re ever unsure what a word means, please consult a reliable online glossary or reach out to a professional.
+Inheritance planning includes many terms beyond the few that I’ve listed here.
+Interested in learning more?
+Please check out a reliable online glossary or reach out to a professional.

 The Secure Act of 2019 changed many rules for inherited IRAs (which I discuss in later sections).
 And these rule changes arrived at a time of low tax rates, by historical comparison.